fullstackjournalists/intro-to-coding-for-journalists/README.md

 We introduce the idea of a 'development environment' -- the integrated suite of tools used by newsroom developers to create projects.
 Each student leaves with a working set of tools.

+Weekly presentation: Each week a student or pair of students should select and be prepared to discuss a news app or data visualization.

 *Week One Readings*<br><br>
 [Does Journalism Work?](http://jonathanstray.com/does-journalism-work), Jonathan Stray<br>
 [Getting to Know The Command Line](https://www.davidbaumgold.com/tutorials/command-line/), David Baumgold<br>